-Southampton has a number of lovely beaches to explore, they just might not be as sandy as you may expect from the UK’s south coast.
+Southampton has several lovely beaches to explore, they just might not be as sandy as you may expect from the UK’s south coast.
 Most beaches are shingle beaches along Southampton Water and are perfect for a stroll, a relaxing picnic or fun with the family for the day.
 Don’t miss the opportunity to head to Calshot beach – one of the best beaches in Southampton with gorgeous colourful beach huts overlooking The Solent and Isle of Wight.

 Wanting a sandy beach?
 Check out our guides to Portsmouth (30 minutes drive) and Bournemouth (50 minutes drive) for some of the best beaches along the south coast of England.
 Travelling around the county?
 Check out our full guide to the best beaches in Hampshire.